hadley/helpr/ideas.md

 * links to news & changelogs
 * demos
 * vignettes
-* separate data and functions
+* BUSY - separate data and functions
 * show internal functions separately
 * integrate with crantastics
   * ratings, reviews
+* show package dependencies

 * see CRAN page for more ideas